 Joan is the Vice President at Zimmerman Ind., Inc. and has more than 30 years of experience in the areas of finance, human resources and marketing.
 As a lifelong resident of Lancaster County, she has been an active community volunteer for years, serving as church treasurer, president of the PTA and a member of the Lancaster Chamber of Commerce.
 Joan enjoys spending time with her husband Jerry, her children and grandchildren.

-Alissa is currently employed at Conrad Weiser Area School District as a secondary Assistant Principal.
-Her background includes professional work in advertising, marketing, teaching and school administration for a combined 16 years.
-She enjoys Caribbean travel, playing tennis and following Clemson athletics.
-She resides in Denver with her husband Chad and son Jack.
+Alissa is currently employed at Conrad Weiser Area School District as the Director of Accountability and Innovation.
+She is a Clemson graduate (BS), and a Lebanon Valley College graduate (MBA), and earned two degrees from Drexel University; M.S.Ed., and Ed.D.
+Her professional background includes work in advertising, marketing, education, and school administration for over 25 years.
+She enjoys warm weather travel, playing tennis, and following Clemson athletics.
+Alissa resides in Denver with her husband Chad and son Jack.